The 2015 UBA Softball Leagues are not sanctioned by USSSA, ASA,

 A pitcher that moves outside the pitching box will not be protected by this rule.

-5. Equipment: Teams are responsible for providing their own bats, softballs, and gloves.
-Softballs will be available for purchase at the concession stand.
+Teams are responsible for providing their own bats, softballs, and gloves.
+Softballs will be available for purchase at UBA, Play it Again Sports, and Scheels.

 6. Uniform Requirements: